 In 2014 Faringdon’s Chamber of Commerce and Town Council jointly commissioned an Economic Development Strategy to help identify the economic issues facing the town, identify its strengths given its location, and identify potential uses for the employment land that is available for development.
 The strategy is also intended to be used as a basis on which to develop a retail masterplan for the town centre and to develop a commercial prospectus with key marketing messages to promote the available employment sites.
 The final report can be read here – Economic Development Strategy Final Report.

-Faringdon benefits from two hours free car parking in Vale Council car parks every day, and a free public WiFi service that covers the town centre (Market Place).
+Faringdon benefits from two hours free car parking in Vale Council car parks every day.